Download the iScrap App for FREE and check National Scrap Prices Daily.

-Known as the Empire State, New York was entered into the union in 1788 as the 11th state in the United States.
+Known as the Empire State, New York entered into the union in 1788 as the 11th state in the United States.
 Located in the Mid-Atlantic and Northeastern region, New York is home to the most populated US city in New York City.
 Ranked 27th in the country in area, New York is ranked 3rd in population with over 19.5 million residents.
 Despite having over 8.4 million people in NYC and being the largest metro area, Albany is the capital of New York State.
 New York City is an important part of not only the state or country but the world.
 Known as the cultural and financial capital of the world, New York City has historical ties to the legal immigration wave in the first half of the 20th century.
 About 60% of the population is outside of the New York City metro area in popular cities like Albany, Buffalo, Syracuse, and Rochester.
-Locate the scrap yards in New York and you can report scrap prices you received at your yard.
-If you visit a scrap yard in NY you can find it on the iScrap App and post prices you were given for your metals.
+Locate the scrap yards in New York, and you can report scrap prices you received at your yard.
+If you visit a scrap yard in NY, you can find it on the iScrap App and post prices you were given for your metals.
 This is helpful to keep track of the scrap metal market and price conditions.